With A Warm, Caring Staff and Stunningly Natural Results,

 Our Approach to Surgery is Anything but Plastic

 One of the biggest concerns that most women have regarding breast augmentation surgery is how it may impact their ability to breastfeed their baby.
-Considering that more than 300,000 breast augmentation procedures are done every year, it is easy to see why this is a matter of concern for so many women.
-For those who may not be familiar with breast augmentation surgery, it is a surgical procedure that entails increasing or decreasing the size of a woman’s breast either for health or cosmetic reasons.
+Considering that more than 300,000 breast augmentation procedures are done yearly, it is easy to see why this is a matter of concern for so many women.
+For those who may not be familiar with breast augmentation surgery, it is a surgical procedure that entails increasing or decreasing the size of a woman’s breast, either for health or cosmetic reasons.
 In this article, we will focus specifically on breast enhancement and how it can impact a woman’s ability to breastfeed.

 While breast enhancement surgeries have the highest satisfaction rate when compared to other cosmetic surgeries, there are some risks of complications including: